 An availability zone (AZ) is a physical IDC of Tencent Cloud with independent power supply and network in the same region.
-Business stability can be ensured because failures (except for major disasters or power failures) in one AZ do not affect other AZs in the same region.
-By starting an instance in an independent availability zone, users can protect their applications from a single point of failure.
+It can ensure business stability, as failures (except for major disasters or power failures) in one AZ are isolated without affecting other AZs in the same region.
+By starting an instance in an independent AZ, users can protect their applications from being affected by a single point of failure.

-You can view the following table or use the DescribeZones API to get a complete AZ list.
+You can view the following table or use the DescribeZones API to view the complete list of AZs.